UT-MPC/rIoT_mass-19/README.md

 ## License and Citation
-The BLEnd scheduler and the sample projects are released under the BSD 3-Clause license.
+This project is released under the BSD 3-Clause license.

 Please use the following reference in your publications if this project helps your research: